Gremious/StS-DefaultModBase/README.md

 > When Slay The Spire updates, you will need to replace `desktop-1.0.jar` with the latest version.

 ### Import Project Into an IDE
 This set up should be IDE agnostic (i.e. you can use whatever IDE you like).
-Here are steps for importing your project into two of the more popular IDEs
+Here are steps for importing your project into the more popular IDE

 **IntelliJ**